 Questions in this section are designed to address the aspects of the local area's labor force, such as its composition and the determination of skills gaps between the talent needed by employers in the local area and the knowledge and skills held by workers and job seekers.
 It is recommended that these plans include data samples and streamlined graphics and tables that support the narrative provided.
-The local board must cite the source(s) used to collect all or part of the local area labor market second-largest sector in SWLWDA is Health Care, employing 3.265 workers.
-Educational services employ 2,705 workers in the SWLWDA.
+The local board must cite the source(s) used to collect all or part of the local area labor market a.
+Economic conditions including existing and emerging in-demand industry sectors and occupations.